Apart from one famous occasion, Liverpool have hardly been prolific spenders in the January transfer window.

 “I can go to the city and walk round with my head up.
 I am very proud that both clubs, I hope, respect me and people have good memories of me.
 That does not happen often.”

-Since 2016, he has managed Mozambique, the country of his birth, changing his name to Faisal Xavier after converting to Islam.
+Between 2016 and 2019, he managed Mozambique, the country of his birth, changing his name to Faisal Xavier after converting to Islam.

 On this day in 2002, Abel Xavier became the first player from Portugal to represent Liverpool.
 Not many have followed since: #LFC